 He is a world expert on using nonequilibrium statistical physics to analyze the thermodynamics of computing systems; extending game theory to model humans operating in complex engineered systems; exploiting machine learning to improve optimization; and Monte Carlo methods.

-David Wolpert comes from Los Alamos where he was the Ulam scholar at the Center for Nonlinear Studies.
-Before that he was at NASA Ames Research Center and a consulting professor at Stanford University, where he formed the Collective Intelligence group.
-He has worked at IBM and a data mining startup, and been external faculty at numerous institutions (including the Santa Fe Institute).
+He is currently a member of the resident faculty at the Santa Fe Institute.
+Previously he was the Ulam Scholar at the Center for Nonlinear Studies at Los Alamos National Laboratory, and before that he was at the NASA Ames Research Center and was a consulting professor at Stanford University, where he formed the Collective Intelligence Group.
+He has worked at IBM and at a data mining startup, and he is external faculty at numerous international institutions.

 His degrees in physics are from Princeton University and the University of California.